fulopjoz/aDNA_amtDB_AADR/README.md

 ### Further Analysis

 Refer to the Jupyter notebooks within the `notebooks/` directory for interactive analysis examples and additional instructions on using the project for aDNA analysis.

-## Contributing

-Contributions to the "aDNA Comparative Analysis" project are welcome.
-Please fork the repository, make your changes, and submit a pull request for review.

-For major changes, please open an issue first to discuss what you would like to change.

-## License

-[MIT License](LICENSE.md) or specify another license here.